-Assessment of estimated holding periods for investments in hotel properties
+Assessment of estimated hold periods for investments in hotel properties

 As discussed in Notes 2 and 4 to the consolidated financial statements, the Company reviews its investments in hotel properties for impairment whenever events or changes in circumstances indicate that the carrying value of the hotel properties may not be recoverable.
-Investment in hotel properties, net of accumulated depreciation was \$5,491 million, or 94% of total assets as of December 31, 2023.
+Investment in hotel properties, net of accumulated depreciation was \$5,319 million, or 93% of total assets as of December 31, 2024.

-We identified the assessment of the estimated holding periods for hotel properties as a critical audit matter.
-A high degree of subjective and complex auditor judgment was required to assess the events or changes in circumstances used by the Company to evaluate the estimated holding periods.
-A shortened estimated holding period could indicate a potential impairment.
+We identified the assessment of the estimated hold periods for certain hotel properties as a critical audit matter.
+Subjective auditor judgment was required to assess the events or changes in circumstances used by the Company to evaluate the estimated hold periods.
+A shortened estimated hold period could indicate a potential impairment.

-The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of internal controls related to the Company's determination of the estimated holding periods for hotel properties.
-We evaluated the relevant events or changes in circumstances that the Company used to evaluate its estimated holding periods by:
+The following are the primary procedures we performed to address the critical audit matter.
+We evaluated the design and tested the operating effectiveness of internal controls related to the Company's determination of the estimated hold periods for certain hotel properties.
+We evaluated the relevant events or changes in circumstances that the Company used to evaluate its estimated hold periods by:

-- inspecting documents, such as meeting minutes of the board of trustees, to assess the likelihood that a property will be sold significantly before the end of its previously estimated holding periods - reading certain publicly available information to identify information regarding potential sales of the Company's hotel properties - inquiring of Company officials, including those in the organization who are responsible for, and have authority over, disposition activities - obtaining representations from the Company regarding the status of potential plans to dispose of hotel properties.
+- inspecting documents, such as meeting minutes of the board of trustees and management's assessment of properties with potential shortened hold periods, to assess the likelihood that a property will be sold significantly before the end of its previously estimated hold period - inspecting listings from external sources of hotel properties for sale by the Company - inquiring of Company officials, including those in the organization who are responsible for, and have authority over, disposition activities - obtaining representations from the Company regarding the status of potential plans to dispose of hotel properties.